Zywave/booster/src/_areas/design-system/components/breadcrumbs.md

 Breadcrumbs can contain the following elements:

-1. **Separator**: use left chevron as a separator at the beginning of the breadcrumb
+1. **Icon**: use left chevron at the beginning of the breadcrumb to indicate that the user will be taken back a page
-2. **Previous page**: the previous page is always the only Breadcrumb, styled as a text link without an underline
+2. **Link**: a text link to the previous page

 <hr>

 ## S﻿tates

-Breadcrumbs follow the guidelines for text links.
+See text link documentation for details about states.

 <hr>